Types of Cognos TM1 Components

 TM1 Admin Server

 This is the process that keeps track of all other TM1 Server components running on the network.
-An Admin Server process runs on a computer and is known as the Admin Host.
-The TM1 Admin Server is considered the “parent process” or “hosting process” of all other TM1 processes.
+An Admin Server runs on a computer and is known as the Admin Host.
+The TM1 Admin Server is considered the ‘parent process’ or ‘hosting process’ of all other TM1 processes.

 During the installation, the TM1 Admin Server is automatically set up as a machine service for you.
-When each TM1 Server starts, that server registers itself with the Admin Server that is running on a specified Admin Host.
+When TM1 Servers start, each of them registers itself with the Admin Server that is running on a specified Admin Host.

 TM1 Clients reference the Admin Server to determine which TM1 Servers are available on the network.
-TM1 Server processes (described next) reference the AdminHost parameter in their own configuration file (Tm1s.cfg) to determine which admin host to register with.
+TM1 Server processes (described next) reference the AdminHost parameter in their configuration file (Tm1s.cfg) to determine which Admin Host to register with ‘AdminHost=computername.‘

 Some of the most interesting (and important) parameters that are contained in the configuration file are as follows:

-- ClientVersionMaximum: This parameter sets the version of the TM1 Client components that can access this TM1 Server.
+- ClientVersionMaximum: This parameter sets the version of the TM1 Client components that can access the TM1 Server.

-- ServerName: This parameter will indicate the TM1 Server name
+- ServerName: This parameter will indicate the TM1 Server’s name

-- DataBaseDirectory: This will be the specific physical path to the TM1 Server’s SData folder and must end with a .
+- DataBaseDirectory: This will be the specific physical path to the TM1 Server’s data folder and must end with ‘a’.

-- AdminHost: This is the physical machine name on which the TM1 Server is installed and running.
+- AdminHost: This is the name of the physical machine, on which the TM1 Server is installed and running.

-The TM1 Server is a process that manages all requests from all TM1 clients.
+TM1 server is the process that manages all requests from all TM1 Clients.
 It loads the names of all available permanent objects (cubes, dimensions, and so on) into the machine’s memory and responds to client requests by performing calculations, consolidations, and updates as required.